tejdesale/portfolio/README.md

 ## 💼 Experience

-**MIS & Data Analyst** — Corsearch | Mumbai
+**Data Analyst** — Corsearch | Mumbai `Mar 2024 – Present`

-`Mar 2024 – Present`
+- Manage ETL/ELT workflows to collect and process 1,000+ weekly data points for clients such as Amazon and Netflix
-- Prepare and publish daily/weekly/monthly MIS reports for global stakeholders
+- Utilize SQL and Python to perform complex data analysis, ensuring high precision in managing large datasets and maintaining data integrity
-- Automated reporting workflows using Excel formulas, Pivot Tables & VBA macros
+- Design and maintain comprehensive databases by leveraging advanced data collection and ELT techniques to streamline ingestion of infringing content violations
-- Designed Power BI & Excel dashboards for KPI tracking and anomaly detection
+- Develop actionable insights and visual reports using Power BI, identifying emerging threats and patterns to improve content protection strategies
-- Ranked **top performer** across UK & India teams for 3 consecutive quarters
+- Conduct deep-dive data analysis to provide data-driven recommendations and timely reports on illegal content activity for strategic decision-making

-**Data Research Analyst** — SEEK Research Solutions | Remote (Contract) `Aug 2023 – Jan 2024`
+**Data Research Analyst** — SEEK Research Solutions | Remote (Contract) `Aug 2023 – Nov 2023`

-- Generated MIS reports and analytical summaries using SQL and Excel
+- Executed ETL processes using MySQL to streamline data acquisition from various sources, enhancing overall research efficiency
-- Automated recurring reports, improving turnaround time
+- Leveraged MySQL to manage and query large datasets, providing data-driven insights and recommendations to optimize business strategies
-- Delivered structured reports and ad hoc analysis for cross-functional teams
+- Collaborated with cross-functional teams to identify key data requirements and delivered structured reports using database analysis

 ---